Kriss0Mwahh/Kriss0Mwahh/README.md

 !
 Pro-ship

 !
-If you hit on me or my bf :thinks: ???
+If you hit on me :thinks: ???

 !
 Stupid on purpose